rdkcentral/ThunderNanoServices/WebKitBrowser/WebKitBrowserPlugin.md

 <a name="event.pageclosure"></a>
 ## *pageclosure <sup>event</sup>*

-Notifies that the web page requests to close its window
+Notifies that the web page requests to close its window.

 ### Parameters